 Youthful Offenders – Holmes Youthful Training Act (HYTA)

-MCL 762.11: This statute is applicable for those charged with crimes that were committed between the ages of 17 and 21.
+MCL 762.11: This statute is applicable to those charged with crimes that were committed between the ages of 17 and 21, and sometimes up to 24 years old.
 If a defendant is granted HYTA, no conviction is ever entered on their record.
 Essentially, this means that the case is taken under advisement and then dismissed when probation is completed successfully.
-Many people, including less inexperienced criminal lawyers do not know that probation under HYTA may, but does not have to, include incarceration in jail or prison.
+Many people, including less inexperienced criminal lawyers, do not know that probation under HYTA may include incarceration in jail or prison.
 Youthful trainee status is not available for certain offenses, including but not limited to offenses involving life in prison or major controlled substance offenses.
-If granted treatment under HYTA, the status may lost if there is a violation of probation.
+If granted treatment under HYTA, the status may be lost if there is a violation of probation.
+For those between the ages of 21 and 24, HYTA can only be granted if the defense lawyer can convince the prosecutor to agree to that disposition.

 Dismissal of Domestic Violence Cases